NInjaQuarrior/RobotEscapeRoom/README.md

 1. Connect to the Wi-Fi named escaperoom
 2. In Settings – Wi-Fi – change adapter options -> network connections - Wi-Fi - properties - ipv4 - Use following ipv4 address: 192.168.1.33 and set subnet mask to 255.255.255.0
 3. Turn on the robot
-4. Plug in pieces
+4. Plug in pieces of the room
-5. Run the escape room web stream
+5. Run Final_Robot_Website/web_stream.py
 6. Open a new command prompt in the file directory containing RobotControllerMQTT.py
     1. Run command: python RobotControllerMQTT.py